 - 2.3.1 The SAR organisation shall establish a rescue coordination centre within the SRR. - Note.
-A SAR organisation may establish a rescue coordination centre with an associated search and rescue region that, in accordance with regional air navigation agreement, extends over an area greater than its sovereign airspace. - 2.3.2 Recommendation.
-Where all or part of the airspace of a SAR organisation is included within a search and rescue region associated with a rescue coordination centre in another State, that SAR organisation should establish a rescue subcentre subordinate to the rescue coordination centre wherever this would improve the efficiency of search and rescue services within its territory. - 2.3.3 Each rescue coordination centre and, as appropriate, rescue subcentre, shall be staffed 24 hours a day by trained personnel proficient in the use of the language used for radiotelephony communications. - 2.3.4 Recommendation.
-RCC personnel involved in the conduct of radiotelephony communications should be proficient in the use of the English language. - 2.3.5 Recommendation.
-In areas where public telecommunications facilities would not permit persons observing an aircraft in emergency to notify the rescue coordination centre concerned directly and promptly, The SAR organisation should designate suitable units of public or private services as alerting posts. - 2.3.6 Each rescue coordination centre and, as appropriate, rescue subcentre shall maintain up-to-date contact details in the OPS Control Directory. - 2.3.7 Each rescue coordination centre and, as appropriate, rescue subcentre shall subscribe and maintain access to the location of an aircraft in distress repository (LADR). - Note.
+A SAR organisation may establish a rescue coordination centre with an associated search and rescue region that, in accordance with regional air navigation agreement, extends over an area greater than its sovereign airspace. - 2.3.2 It is recommended that where all or part of the airspace of a SAR organisation is included within a search and rescue region associated with a rescue coordination centre in another State, that SAR organisation should establish a rescue subcentre subordinate to the rescue coordination centre wherever this would improve the efficiency of search and rescue services within its territory. - 2.3.3 Each rescue coordination centre and, as appropriate, rescue subcentre, shall be staffed 24 hours a day by trained personnel proficient in the use of the language used for radiotelephony communications. - 2.3.4 It is recommended that RCC personnel involved in the conduct of radiotelephony communications should be proficient in the use of the English language. - 2.3.5 It is recommended that in areas where public telecommunications facilities would not permit persons observing an aircraft in emergency to notify the rescue coordination centre concerned directly and promptly, the SAR organisation should designate suitable units of public or private services as alerting posts. - 2.3.6 Each rescue coordination centre and, as appropriate, rescue subcentre shall maintain up-to-date contact details in the OPS Control Directory. - 2.3.7 Each rescue coordination centre and, as appropriate, rescue subcentre shall subscribe and maintain access to the location of an aircraft in distress repository (LADR). - Note.
 Guidance on the use of the OPS Control Directory and the LADR is contained in the Manual on Global Aeronautical Distress and Safety System (GADSS) (Doc 10165).